Ohio State vs. Michigan State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

+- Ohio State and its opponents have combined to score more than 68.5 points in three of 10 games this season.

-- Ohio State's games this season have gone over 66.5 points three of 10 times.
+- Michigan State's games have gone over 68.5 points in three of 10 chances this season.

+- Saturday's total is 12.4 points lower than the two team's combined 80.9 points per game average.

+- The 42.7 combined points per game that these two squads have allowed this season are 25.8 fewer than the 68.5 total in this contest.

 Ohio State Stats and Trends

-- In Ohio State's 10 games this season, it has six wins against the spread.
+- Ohio State has six wins against the spread in 10 games this season.

-- The Buckeyes have an ATS record of 4-1 in their five games when favored by 19 points or more so far this season.
+- So far this season, the Buckeyes have been installed as favorites by a 19-point margin or more five times and are 4-1 ATS in those matchups.

-- Ohio State's games this year have gone over the point total six times in 10 opportunities (60%).
+- Ohio State's games this year have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).

-- Ohio State is 6-4 against the spread and 9-1 overall in games when it puts up more than 22.5 points.
+- Ohio State is 6-4 against the spread and 9-1 overall this season when the team scores more than 22.5 points.

-- In games that Ohio State totals more than 444.0 yards, the team is 6-4 against the spread and 9-1 overall.
+- In games that Ohio State piles up over 444.0 yards, the team is 6-4 against the spread and 9-1 overall.

-- The Buckeyes have eight giveaways this season, while the Spartans have 16 takeaways .
+- The Buckeyes have turned the ball over eight times this season, eight fewer than the Spartans have forced (16).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.